 The Van Nelle Factory currently accommodates more than 80 tenants spread over the various buildings.
 The tenants have different backgrounds, particularly from the creative sector including architecture, ICT, recruitment and design.
 In addition, there is still space available in the various buildings for which the new owner has already started discussions with new tenants.

 One of the tenants that is involved in the Van Nelle Factory from the start is Van Nelle Events.
 Van Nelle Events organizes a large number of leading events annually, including Art Rotterdam, a leading art fair and the Design District trade fair.

 The sales involved a large number of stakeholders, including the selling party Van Nellefabriek BV in its capacity as managing partner of CV Van Nelle Ontwerpfabriek, the Municipality of Rotterdam as "site holder" for Unesco World Heritage "and the financing bank.
-CV Van Nelle Design Factory and the financing bank were by NL real estate - Knight Frank and for the legally by Van Doorne Adocaten and Notarissen and by Ekelmans & Meijer Advocaten.
+CV Van Nelle Design Factory and the financing bank were advised by NL real estate - Knight Frank and for the legally by Van Doorne Adocaten and Notarissen and by Ekelmans & Meijer Advocaten.